Effective Date: 12/10/14

 SELF-REGULATORY MEMBERSHIPS AND PRIVACY PROGRAMS

-DataXu is a member of the Network Advertising Initiative.
+DataXu is a member of the Network Advertising Initiative and complies with the 2013 NAI Code of Conduct.
 You may also opt out of DataXu and other NAI members on the NAI site.
 To find out more and/or opt-out of NAI member cookies,

 DataXu is in compliance with the Digital Advertising Alliance (DAA) Code, and advertisements served by the Platform may be served with the DAA Ad Choices icon, which notifies the user that behavioral information has been utilized to serve an ad and allows users to access and review the use of their information.
 To find out more about the DAA or opt out of DAA member cookies, click here.